adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-* The Duration property MUST be expressed using the format for duration in ISO 8601:2004(E) section 4.4.3.2.
+* A Duration MUST be expressed using the format for duration in ISO 8601:2004(E) section 4.4.3.2.
 The alternative format (in conformity with the format used for time points and described in ISO 8601:2004(E) section 4.4.3.3) MUST NOT be used.
 * Clients SHOULD provide a maximum precision of 0.01 seconds.